CSYSI/GLCONet/README.md

 ## Prediction maps

-We provide the prediction maps of the proposed GLCONet model with different backbones in the camouflaged object detection task.
+We provide the prediction results of our GLCONet model with different backbones in the camouflaged object detection task.

 GLCONet-PVT [[baidu](https://pan.baidu.com/s/1IsiX9mobYGILbDnbIokQHw),PIN:a3dc]